west757/PayLES/README.md

 - compare LES with recommendations
 - rename initials to manuals
 - make year a metadata row
+- oconus
+- only add required rows when needed
+- display either conus or oconus variables, or both

 mid-term:
 - get combat zone from les